 Now that we’ve covered the background of recycling PET, how exactly does one go about doing the actual recycling?
 The one method is simply going to your local recycling company and dumping your plastic waste there, or having it picked up at home if that company provides a pick-up functionality.
 The other method though is a bit more rewarding – doing it yourself.

 We wanted to test of normal plastic bottles can be turned into 3D printing filament.
-The following is a quick summary of our tests to turn around 30 bottles into filament.
+Here is a summary of the steps we took to test turning 30 PET bottles into filament:

-- The PET was then fed into our Next filament extruder
+The PET was then fed into our Precision 350 filament extruder,

 The Future of Plastic Recycling in 3D Printing